canalplus/rx-player/doc/Getting_Started/ImportableWorker.md

 // To register a `manifestLoader` rxPlayerWorker.registerManifestLoader(
   "my-manifest-loader",
-  // Same thing than your usual `manifestLoader` (manifestInfo, callbacks) => {
+  // Same thing as your usual `manifestLoader` (manifestInfo, callbacks) => {
     /* ... */
   },